osbornemj/bloor-survey-data/README.md

 The file `bloor.sql` is a `mysqldump` of the database behind https://mjo.osborne.economics.utoronto.ca/index.php/bloor/

-This database consists of the results of my surveys of the businesses on Bloor Street, Toronto, between Spadina and Lansdowne, since 1995,augmented by similar data from city directories prior to 1995.
+This database consists of the results of my surveys of the businesses on Bloor Street, Toronto, between Spadina and Lansdowne, since 1995, augmented by similar data from city directories back to 1952.
 The page https://mjo.osborne.economics.utoronto.ca/index.php/bloor/bloorData describes the data in detail.